femiliani/iSCORED/README.md

 You are now ready to run the pipelines, below is an explanation on how to run the two variants plus some additional information

-*** Before starting you need to obtain the `sturgeon91.zip` and `probes_chm13v2.bed` from the sturgeon github at: https://github.com/marcpaga/sturgeon
+*** Before starting you need to obtain the `sturgeon91.zip` and `probes_chm13v2.bed` from the sturgeon github at: https://github.com/marcpaga/sturgeon and place them in the scripts direcotry.

 ## Running the post-run analysis
 The post run analysis assumes that you have all the data already generated.
 It will process all of the data you give it.
 The process for this is: